 Inn at Lincoln Square

-The Inn at Lincoln Square, located in an early 19th century brick townhouse in the center of town, is within walking distance of museums, restaurants and shops.
+The Inn at Lincoln Square, located in an early 19th-century brick townhouse in the center of town, is within walking distance of museums, restaurants, and shops.
 It’s also surprisingly affordable and offers free onsite parking.

-Gettysburg Hotels
+Hotel Gettysburg

 The Gettysburg Hotel was established in 1797 and has seen its fair share of history.
-With an outdoor pool the kids will be in heaven.
-Walk to everything the town has to offer and the Gettysburg national park is just a short drive away.
+With an outdoor pool, the kids will be in heaven.
+Walk to everything the town has to offer and the Gettysburg National Park is just a short drive away.

 Wyndham Gettysburg